Skip to content

 Burglary-resistant Grade 1 safes

-Grade 1 safes that are exclusively tested for burglary resistance in accordance with EN 1143-1 are used in situations where a certified basic level of burglary protection is sufficient and no additional fire resistance performance is required.
-This type of safe is often selected when compactness and ease of integration are more important than combined protection.
+Grade 1 safes exclusively tested against burglary according to EN 1143-1 are intended for applications where a certified basic level of burglary resistance is sufficient and no additional fire protection is required.
+This type is often chosen when discretion and integration take priority over combined protection.

-As no fire-resistant construction is required for these versions, Grade 1 safes can be designed with a lightweight and efficient construction.
-Slimmer walls and a relatively thin door make it possible to integrate the safe discreetly into furniture or existing cabinets, without compromising compliance with the burglary resistance requirements of EN 1143-1.
+The absence of a fire-resistant construction allows for a lighter and more compact design.
+Thinner walls and an efficiently designed door make it possible to integrate the safe discreetly into furniture or existing cabinets, without compromising on certified burglary resistance.

-A typical example is the Chubbsafes Consul, an EN 1143-1 Grade 1 certified safe featuring a compact design and a functional door construction.
-Thanks to its limited external dimensions, this safe is particularly suitable for discreet installation, such as integration into a cabinet or piece of furniture, while fully meeting the requirements of resistance grade I.
+A representative example is the Chubbsafes Consul — an EN 1143-1 Grade 1 certified safe with a compact format and functional door construction.
+Thanks to its limited external dimensions, this model is particularly well suited for discreet placement, for example built into a cabinet or piece of furniture.

 View all burglary-resistant Grade 1 safes